coditerate/eedi-improve/README.md

 ```
 - This is to be called when a student selects a sub-topic to correct previously-incorrect answers.
 - This endpoint method returns a list of all questions pertaining to the chosen sub-topic, along with all the corresponding necessary details.
 - :bell: Generally speaking, the list of questions could've been array of questions, and not just limited to the 4 options i.e., A, B, C & D. Also, the Correct & Selected AnswerId could've been a list of `int`.
+This would ensure that there can more options and possibly, more than one correct answer.
-- :bell: However, this would've been an expansion over the requirements, and I chose to stick to the exact requirements.
+- :bell: However, this would've been an expansion over the requirements, and I chose to stick to the exact requirements in this area.
     <details>
     <summary><ins style="cursor: pointer">Expand for an example result</ins></summary>